Skip to main content

 • External training programs

 Once you have a few methods, test them out.
 See how people react to the various methods and if they’re as engaging as you’d hoped.
-You’ll want to find the perfect method for your company, so remember to keep it personal and listen to your employees.
+You’ll want to find the perfect method for your company, so remember to keep it personal and ask for (and listen to) feedback from your employees.

-The goal is to have people move steadily through it—not pausing, not taking a break and coming back to it, but staying genuinely interested enough to keep moving forward.
+Your goal is to make sure your employees move steadily through the program.
+They shouldn’t be pausing or taking a break and coming back to it but be genuinely interested enough to keep moving forward.

 Stay Ahead with Relevant Technology